alx9r/WindowsShell/readme.md

 # WindowsShell

-WindowsShell is a PowerShell module for configuring the Window Shell Libraries.
+WindowsShell is a PowerShell module for configuring Windows Shell Libraries.

 # Use